Critical, stability and higher-order analysis for Hardy type inequalities on Cartan-Hadamard manifolds: Statement of main results

 In particular, let us choose $c=(N-\beta-4)$, and using $1\leq \big(1-\rho^{N-\beta-4}(x)\big)^{-1}$ on $\ba$, we deduce

-Here the constant is sharp and we get a different type of improved version of the known Rellich inequality on $\ba$.
-For the flat manifold (i.e., $\psi(\rho(x))=\rho(x)$) case, it is worth mentioning that the required curvature condition does not hold and to get this type of improvement refer \cite[Remark 1.14]{SY-arxiv}. \end{remark}
+Here, above the constant is sharp and we get a different type of improved version of the known Rellich inequality on $\ba$.
+For the flat manifold (i.e., $\psi(\rho(x))=\rho(x)$) case, it is worth mentioning that the required curvature condition does not hold, and to get this type of improvement, refer to \cite[Remark~1.14]{SY-arxiv}. \end{remark}

 We end this section by mentioning the higher-order version of this result for the higher-order operator introduced in the preliminaries section.
-By choosing appropriate $c$, this result can be compared with \cite[Theorem 4.5]{vhn}.
-Also using the fact $1-t^\alpha=\alpha\ln \frac{1}{t}+ o(1)$ as $\alpha\rightarrow 0^+$, one can compare this result with \cite[Theorem 4.6]{vhn}.
-We define for $\beta\, , N$, and $p$ the following notation
+By choosing an appropriate $c$, this result can be compared with \cite[Theorem~4.5]{vhn}.
+Also using the fact $1-t^\alpha=\alpha\ln \frac{1}{t}+ o(\alpha)$ as $\alpha\rightarrow 0^+$, one can compare this result with \cite[Theorem~4.6]{vhn}.
+The work in \cite[Example~2, p.~879]{Barbatis} presents improvements to $L^p$ Rellich inequalities of any order, incorporating sharp logarithmic terms, for arbitrary Cartan--Hadamard manifolds.
+In the Euclidean case, we refer to \cite[Theorem~2.3]{adi} for Hardy--Rellich inequalities involving polyharmonic operators in the critical dimension, which include logarithmic terms.